intersel/Blapy/README.md

 # Blapy
-Blapy is a jQuery plugin that helps you to create and manage ajax web applications and Single-Page Application (SPA) without coding javascript to do it.
+Blapy is a jQuery plugin that helps you to create and manage ajax and single page web applications (SPA) without coding javascript to do it.

 The web application is built the usual way of generating web pages like with php or any standard CMS and Blapy will transform it into a dynamic web application with ajaxified contents.